 Parsons retains data you provide for recruitment as follows:

-Parsons generally maintains servers and systems in the United States hosted by third party service providers.
+Parsons generally maintains servers and systems in the United States, the United Kingdom, Canada, the European Economic Area (EEA) and the Middle East, some of which are hosted by third-party service providers.
 We also may subcontract the processing of your data to, or otherwise share your data with, other third parties in the United States or countries other than your country of residence.
-As a result, where the personal information that we collect through or in connection with the Website is transferred to and processed in the United States or anywhere else outside the European Economic Area (EEA) for the purposes described above, we will take steps to ensure that the information receives the same level of protection as if it remained within the EEA, including entering into data transfer agreements, using the EU Commission approved Standard Contractual Clauses, and by any other means required or suggested by the GDPR.
+As a result, where the personal information that we collect through, or in connection with the Website is transferred across borders or internationally , we will take steps to ensure that the information receives the level of protection required under all relevant Data Protection and/or Privacy Laws, including the GDPR, and pursuant to appropriate contract clauses or authorizations by governing authorities.

 We collect, use, and share your personal information where we are satisfied that we have an appropriate legal basis to do this.
 This may be because: